The Positive Side of Dysfunctional Behavior

-In this article I would like to share some food for thought I have obtained thanks to a dream I had a few weeks ago.
+In this article, I would like to share some food for thought I have obtained thanks to a dream I had a few weeks ago.

 Have you ever found yourself being scolded for doing something, not even maliciously, by the External World?
-Have you ever been told there are things you shouldn’t do because they, technically, disrupt the harmony of a place or a situation?
+Have you ever been told there are things you shouldn’t do because they, technically, they disrupt the harmony of a place or a situation?

 The dream has therefore taught me, that sometimes, behaving in a dysfunctional way can benefit you.
-If I have decided to attempt to repress my rage and re-think about quitting, not only my mom would have a hard time with money, but who knows what the heck was that private army used for, and, most importantly, how were the soldiers recruited; perhaps they were slaves?
+If I have decided to attempt to repress my rage and re-think about quitting, not only would my mom have a hard time with money, but who knows what the heck that private army was used for, and, most importantly, how were the soldiers recruited; perhaps they were slaves?
 Perhaps they could’ve done something to me if I were to resume my membership in the club?
 Why would a club have a private army in the first place, and large tanks, as well?

-I have also learned from this dream, that it is best to leave some questions unanswered, rather than finding the answers empirically.
+I have also learned from this dream that it is best to leave some questions unanswered rather than finding the answers empirically.

 But regardless of the specific details and of this specific anecdote, I have ultimately learned that dysfunction sometimes has its own functionality, even if said functionality contradicts the functionality of the entity you're facing, either by will or by circumstance.
 Even if people tell you not to do something, it is still beneficial to compare your own wisdom with theirs, evaluate whose makes more sense, and follow that rationality in accordance with your best judgment, even if your judgment is poorer than that of others.